sanjeevsubedi/sanzeev.com.np/content/blog/2023-01-08 /unit-test-angular-async-service.md

 -   Firstly, in order to write unit test for service in test, we first need to **create an instance** of the service class.
 Then only we can test the methods, properties that are part of this instance.
 -   Secondly, if the service has any dependencies, we need to mock the real dependency with the mocked version of it.
 The main goal of unit testing is to test the service in test in **isolation**.

 > It is very difficult to create the instance of real **dependencies** since those might not be in our control and sometimes it does not make sense to use the real dependencies.
-For example, in user.service.ts, _getUsers_ method makes the real api call.
+For example, in `user.service.ts`, `getUsers` method makes the real api call.
 We don’t want to hit the database while running our unit tests.

 -   Thirdly, there are 2 major ways to fake the real dependency.